 Even when it seems like the only response I get is the empty chirping of crickets in the night, I resolve to remind myself that God is working continuously in my life, giving me the grace to accept that his plan is the best plan.
-I am sure I will need to remind myself daily to take a deep breath, ask for patience and wisdom to embrace the waiting, and trust that God is on the case, even if I don’t specifically see anything happening at any given moment!
+I am sure I will need to remind myself daily to take a deep breath, ask for patience and wisdom to embrace the waiting, and trust God that He is on the case, even if I don't specifically see anything happening at any given moment!

 Before you leave, check out some of these other articles!